ItsJustMeChris/NestJS-Base-Project/README.md

 ## Environment

+!!
+You do `NOT` need to use `.env` 'configuration' files, if you wish to manually `export` variables for example, with a systemd service, there will be no need to create an environment file.
+If you wish to do this, there's a provided sample systemd service file.

 The current required environment variables are found inside `.env.example`

 You will need to create an enironment file to get started.